-System Controller Block in SmartFusion2
+2.3.1 System Controller Block in SmartFusion2 Devices

 The Cryptographic Services block can be accessed through the communication block (COMM_BLK).
 There are two COMM_BLK instances: one in the microcontroller subsystem (MSS) that the user interfaces with and the other that communicates with the first block that is located in the system controller.
 The COMM_BLK consists an APB interface, eight byte transmit FIFO, and eight byte receive FIFO.
 The COMM_BLK provides a bi-directional message passing facility between the MSS and the system controller.
 The AES system services are initiated using the COMM_BLK in the MSS, which can be read or write by any master on the AMBA high performance bus (AHB) matrix; typically either the Cortex-M3 processor or a design in the FPGA fabric (also known as a fabric master).
+The system controller receives the command through the COMM_BLK in the system controller.
 The system controller uses the SII master, an MSS bus master controlled by the system controller, to get the additional details and options of the AES command at an address provided in the original COMM_BLK command, pointing where this structured data has been stored in the memory before invoking the command.
 The AES output bytes returned by the system controller are written to a memory address specified in this data structure.
 On completion of the requested service, the system controller returns a status message through the COMM_BLK.

-Figure 2 shows the system controller block in the SmartFusion2 device, where the Cryptographic Services block resides.
+The following figure shows the system controller block in the SmartFusion2 device, where the Cryptographic Services block resides.

-Figure 2 • System Controller Block in SmartFusion2
+Figure 2 • System Controller Block in SmartFusion2 Devices

-System Controller Block in IGLOO2
+2.3.2 System Controller Block in IGLOO2

 The architecture and uses of the AES engine are similar to the IGLOO2 device except the COMM_BLK in the system controller communicated with COMM_BLK in high performance memory subsystem (HPMS).
 It is required to use a fabric master to initiate the AES system services.
-Microsemi[®] provides the CoreSysService Directore IP that acts as fabric master to use the AES system services.
+Microsemi[®] provides the CoreSysService DirectCore IP that acts as fabric master to use the AES system services.
 The CoreSysServices soft IP communicates with the COMM_BLK through one of the fabric interface controllers (FICs), sends the AES system service request, retrieves the ciphertext output, and sends to use the interface.

-Figure 3 shows the system controller block in the IGLOO2 device.
+The following figure shows the system controller block in the IGLOO2 device.

-Figure 3 • System Controller Block in IGLOO2
+Figure 3 • System Controller Block in IGLOO2 Devices

-Refer to the UG0450: SmartFusion2 SoC and IGLOO2 FPGA System Controller User Guide for more details on System Controller.
+Refer to the UG0450: SmartFusion2 SoC and IGLO02 FPGA System Controller User Guide for more details on System Controller.